Kitware/CMake/Help/guide/ide-integration/index.rst

   cmake -S /path/to/source -B /path/to/source/build -G Ninja

-In cases where a preset contains lots of cache variables, and passing all of them as ``-D`` flags would cause the command line length limit of the platform to be exceeded, the IDE should instead construct a temporary cache script and pass it with the ``-C`` flag.
-See :ref:`CMake Options` for details on how the ``-C`` flag is used.
+In cases where a preset contains lots of cache variables, and passing all of them as :option:`-D <cmake -D>` flags would cause the command line length limit of the platform to be exceeded, the IDE should instead construct a temporary cache script and pass it with the :option:`-C <cmake -C>` flag.

 While reading, parsing, and evaluating the contents of ``CMakePresets.json`` is straightforward, it is not trivial.
 In addition to the documentation, IDE